jbenet/juan.benet.ai/_posts/2014-03-11-related-work.md

 Warning: This is a Living Document.
 </h3>

 It is important to catalog related work.
 I will expand on these tools and efforts over time.
+This list is in its infancy.
 Please contact me if I should be aware of something else.

 ## [AcademicTorrents.com](http://academictorrents.com)